Beware of Self-Serving Bias

-Self-serving bias is defined as a cognitive or perceptual process that is distorted by the need to maintain and enhance self-esteem, or the tendency to perceive oneself in an overly favorable manner.
+Self-serving bias is a cognitive or perceptual process distorted by the need to maintain and enhance self-esteem or the tendency to perceive oneself in an overly favorable manner.
 Unfortunately, it is all too common.
-In regard to organization leadership, it can be detrimental.
+Regarding Organizational leadership, it can be detrimental.

 While sometimes hard to spot, self-serving bias can be identified.
-However, it usually takes strong examination over a period of time to do so or a keen eye at the moment along with plenty of contexts.
+However, it usually takes a strong examination over some time or a keen eye at the moment, along with plenty of contexts.
 Regardless, if a series of reports presented by leadership continues to follow the pattern – BEWARE!
 I will demonstrate this with a scenario for clarification.

 Economic times are hard.
 The CPI shows a current rate of just over 2%.
-Though, based off of more real and tangible standards, the actual rate can be gauged at over 6%.
+Based on more real and tangible standards, the actual rate can be gauged at over 6%.
 This equates to the dollar simply not going as far as it used to.
 Why?
-This is because the inflation is compounded by the inflation that came before it; to the tune of well over 2,280% since 1914.
+This is because the inflation is compounded by the inflation that came before it, to the tune of over 2,280% since 1914.

 This is bad news for consumers.
 The simple result is that people may not be able to buy as much while policymakers scramble to figure out what to do about it.
 It’s also bad news for producers and retailers because prices increase.
-Situations like this have actually resulted in the package manipulation stories we have all become familiar with; where cereal boxes become thinner, cans are not filled all the way or when the bottom of containers gets a divot.
+Situations like this have resulted in the package manipulation stories we have all become familiar with, where cereal boxes become thinner, cans are not filled all the way, or when the bottom of containers gets a divot.

-In spite of the hardship, the world doesn’t stop turning.
-People still need goods and companies must still turn a profit.
-Grocery stores are a great example of this and horrible economic indicators do not mean that store managers get to stop answering to their corporate leaders or shareholders.
+Despite the hardship, the world doesn’t stop turning.
+People still need goods, and companies must still turn a profit.
+Grocery stores are a great example of this, and horrible economic indicators do not mean that store managers get to stop answering to their corporate leaders or shareholders.

 #1 – Sales are down.
 The grocery store managers suggest that the economic climate is to blame for poor performance.